maltempoLuca/plai/docs/PHASE0_PROGRESS.md

 ### 2025-12-21 — Frame iterator scaffold
 - **Why:** We need a timestamp-aware frame iterator that honors rotation metadata so pose and overlay steps consume upright frames with consistent timing.
 - **What:** Added `iter_frames_from_supplier` to pair provided frames with timestamps from `VideoSpec`, optionally applying rotation via `RotationTransform`; `iter_expected_timestamps` remains for synthetic timing checks.
 Included a helper `_rotate_frame` that rotates nested sequences without extra dependencies.
-Added an ffmpeg-backed iterator scaffold (`iter_frames_via_ffmpeg`) with lazy numpy import and command builder.
+Added an ffmpeg-backed iterator scaffold (`iter_frames_via_ffmpeg`) with lazy numpy import and command builder, plus `iter_normalized_frames` to decode-and-rotate in one step.
-- **Example check:** `python -m unittest tests.test_ingest` now covers rotated frames supplied as 2x1 nested lists to verify 90° normalization/timestamp mapping and mocks ffmpeg + numpy to exercise the decode path and error messaging when numpy is absent.
+- **Example check:** `python -m unittest tests.test_ingest` now covers rotated frames supplied as 2x1 nested lists to verify 90° normalization/timestamp mapping, mocks ffmpeg + numpy to exercise the decode path and error messaging when numpy is absent, and checks `iter_normalized_frames` rotation on mocked ffmpeg output.
 - **Achieved:** We can iterate decoded frames (supplied externally or via ffmpeg) with correct timestamps and normalized orientation, ready to plug in OpenCV/ffmpeg decoding in a later step.
 - **Next step:** Thread normalization through pose extraction and overlay mapping, add real decode wiring when dependencies are available, and build small end-to-end smoke tests.